Limpopo places to see | Limpopo Tourist Attractions | Limpopo Tourism

 Accommodation is also available as well as quad tracks (11km-enduro and 2km kiddies track)

-Makapan Valley World Heritage Siteback to top
+Makapan Valley World Heritage Site back to top

 Makapan Valley World Heritage Site

 The Historic cave (ga-a-washa cave) depicts the clash between the Boere and the Langa and Kekana people.
 Chief Mugombane with his tribe and their cattle stayed in this cave for a month and many died of hunger and thirst.
-Piet Potgieter was shot during this fued.
-The Cave of Hearths & Hyaena depicts a suprisingly complete record of human habitation from the Early-, Middle- and Later stone ages up to the iron age.
-Brass and Musket balls were some of the relics found when the excavations began.
+Piet Potgieter was shot during this feud.
+The Cave of Hearths & Hyena depicts a surprisingly complete record of human habitation from the Early, Middle and Later stone ages up to the iron age.
+Brass and Musket balls were some of the relics found when the excavations began.In the Buffalo Cave fossils of ancient, extinct buffalos were found.
+Other fossils include antelope, pigs, monkeys, horses and various carnivores.
+The Rainbow Cave is situated right beneath the Historic cave and shows signs of human occupancy as well as the controlled use of fire.

-Arend Dieperink Museumback to top
+Arend Dieperink Museum back to top

 Arend Dieperink Museum

+Located at 97 Thabo Mbeki drive, Mokopane, this graceful stone building was originally built as a school.
 In this museum the history of Vredenburg-then Pieter Potgietersrus- then Potgietersrus- now Mokopane and the surrounding areas from the earliest times including the Anglo-Boer war can be seen.

 Piet Potgieters grave can also be found here and tours can be arranged on request:

-+27 (0)15 491 9735
+CONTACT US : +27 (0)15 491 9735

-Tsonga Kraal Museumback to top
+Tsonga Kraal Museum back to top

-Situated in the Hans Merensky Nature Reserve this museum represents the cultural products and building styles of the North Tsonga tribes.
-The tribes were comprised of refuge groups from the Southern parts of Mozambique.
-As the Museum is today, it attempts to show as many building styles as possible.
-The homestead of a Chief with eight wifes were the basis where upon the kraal was fashioned.
+The Museum attempts to show as many building styles as possible.
+The homestead of a Chief with eight wives was the basis around which the kraal was fashioned.
 The arrangement of the huts follows a set pattern but many variations of the pattern are found in the area.
 The kraal was built entirely from traditional materials.
-Mopane poles bound to mopane bark forms the framework of most huts and clay from anthills were used for the floors and walls.
-Different coulerd soil were used to make up the paint which decorates the walls.
+Mopane poles bound to mopane bark forms the framework of most huts, and clay from anthills were used for the floors and walls.
+Different coloured soils were used to make up the paint decorating the walls

 Letaba Elephant Museum back to top